magento/knowledge-base/src/troubleshooting/general/tmp_mount_full.md

 <ins>Steps to reproduce:</ins>

-To check how full the `/tmp` mount is, run the following command in the CLI (after navigating to `/tmp`:
+To check how full the `/tmp` mount is, in the CLI switch to `/tmp` and run the following command:

 ```bash
  df -h
 ```

 <ins>Expected result:</ins><br>
-Usage less than 80%.
+Less than 80%.

 <ins>Actual result:</ins>

-Around 100%&nbsp;
+Around 100%.

 ## Cause